 Loss Control Insights for Public Sector

-When it comes to winter maintenance of the sidewalks and parking lots for your community facilities, ice melt can be a valuable tool.
+When it comes to winter maintenance of the sidewalks and parking lots for your community facilities, ice melt can be a valuable tool when used correctly.
 Make sure you’re getting the most out of your ice melt with these tips.

 Don’t limit your slip-prevention tools to just ice melt.
 In most cases, application of a traction aid (e.g., coarse sand, poultry grit or oil absorbent) can be a helpful treatment for icy surfaces, especially during thaw/refreeze conditions.

-Help reduce tracked-in ice melt residue by placing mats both inside and outside all entrances.
+Once the ice melt has done its job, remove the slushy layer to help reduce tracked-in ice melt residue.
+Place mats both inside and outside all entrances to absorb liquid and remove contaminants from shoes.
 Additional walk-off mats are likely needed during snowy weather.
 Hard surface floors should be mopped as needed throughout the day, and mats should be replaced when they become saturated.